seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 deep glass of rhenish wine on the contrary casket,
 for if the devil be within and that temptation
 without, I know he will choose it.
 I will do any
-thing, Nerissa, ere I’ll be married to a sponge.
+thing, Nerissa, ere I'll be married to a sponge.

 **NERISSA**
 You need not fear, lady, the having any of these
 lords: they have acquainted me with their
 determinations; which is, indeed, to return to their
 home and to trouble you with no more suit, unless
-you may be won by some other sort than your father’s
+you may be won by some other sort than your father's
 imposition depending on the caskets.

 **PORTIA**
 If I live to be as old as Sibylla, I will die as
 chaste as Diana, unless I be obtained by the manner
-of my father’s will.
+of my father's will.
 I am glad this parcel of wooers
 are so reasonable, for there is not one among them
 but I dote on his very absence, and I pray God grant
 them a fair departure.

 **NERISSA**
-Do you not remember, lady, in your father’s time, a
+Do you not remember, lady, in your father's time, a
 Venetian, a scholar and a soldier, that came hither
 in company of the Marquis of Montferrat?